flipthedog/FaceDraw/README.md

 Still working on getting this to work

 # Supported Firmware
 Right now this program will only support the **RepRap firmware** flavor.
-However, that list will hopefully grow soon.
+However, that list will grow soon.